weliwita/blog/_posts/2015-05-13-transport-layer-security-tls.md

 date: 2015-05-13 05:42
 author: weliwita@gmail.com
 comments: true
-categories: [security basics, Security Fundamentals]
+categories: [IAM]
+tags: [security-fundamentals]
 ---
 <h4>What is Transport Layer</h4>
 In the Open Systems Interconnection(OSI) model the transport layer is most often referred to as Layer 4.
 It resides between network layer and session layer.
+Almost all modern authentication protocols rely heavily on transport layer security.
 <h3>What is Transport Layer Security (TLS)</h3>
 TLS is a protocol designed to provide communications security over a computer network.
 It is the successor of the SSL.
 The protocol is defined <a href="http://tools.ietf.org/html/rfc5246">here</a>.
 It can provide privacy and data integrity between two communicating applications.